 Listed above are the important semester dates.
 Students must enroll every semester.
-Students are initially allowed to enroll in a maximum of 3 classes for the Winter 2019 session.
-This cap will be lifted at the start of Week 3 to allow you to enroll in additional classes, and enable us to fill more of the seats in available classes.
+Students are initially allowed to enroll in a maximum of 3 classes for the Winter 2020 session.
+This cap will be lifted at the start of week 3 to allow you to enroll in additional classes, and enable us to fill more of the seats in available classes.
+Please note, the same enrollment rules apply; therefore, you will not be able to enroll in duplicate sections of the same course or enroll in a class that causes a time conflict, etc.

 NEW STUDENTS are those without an SMC Student Identification Number.
 New students must register/enroll in person at the Emeritus Enrollment Services Office & provide a picture ID in order for their paper application to be processed and to receive their permanent student ID#.
 The Application Forms are located in the back of this schedule, at the Enrollment Services office, or online at smc.edu/emeritus.
 RETURNING STUDENTS are those absent from classes for three semesters or more.
 You must use an Application Form to enroll in classes.
-The Application Form is located in the back of this schedule, at the Enrollment Services office, or online at smc. edu/emeritus.
+The Application Form is located in the back of this schedule, at the Enrollment Services office, or online at smc.edu/emeritus.